 YOU GOTTA HAVE GIRLFRIENDS – A Post-Fifty Posse Is Good for Your Health was Suzanne Levine’s first eBook (Open Road Integrated Media, April 2013) and the fourth in her on-going conversation with women over fifty that began with her popular book INVENTING THE REST OF OUR LIVES (Viking/2005).

-In her second book, FIFTY IS THE NEW FIFTY(Viking, 2009), she named the tumultuous transition of second adulthood the “Fertile Void,” explored women’s new quest for authenticity and their discovery that “NO” is not a four-letter word.
-HOW WE LOVE NOW – Women Talk About Intimacy After 50 (Plume/2013) presents the stories and voices of women, research, anecdotes, interviews and Suzanne’s perspective on the ways women over fifty are reinventing love, intimacy and sex.
+In 50 IS THE NEW FIFTY(Viking, 2009), she named the tumultuous transition to second adulthood “the Fertile Void,” explored women’s new quest for authenticity and their discovery that “NO” is not a four-letter word.
+HOW WE LOVE NOW – Women Talk About Intimacy After 50 (Plume/2013) includes frank conversations with women about how they are reinventing love, intimacy and sex.